 In assessing goodwill for impairment, the Company compared the aggregate recoverable amount of the assets included in the CGUs to their respective carrying amounts.
-The recoverable amount is the higher of value in use and fair value less costs of disposal.
+The recoverable amount is the higher of the fair value less costs of disposal and the value in use.